Kangana Ranaut: 2013–2015: Established actress

 The director Sanjay Gupta cast Ranaut in a brief role opposite John Abraham in the crime thriller Shootout at Wadala (2013) due to her ability to stand out in a predominantly male-centric film.
 The Daily News and Analysis' Tushar Joshi wrote that her role was written "to provide the sex quotient" and critic Vinayak Chakravorty opined that she "does not get much scope [...] beyond the steamy lovemaking grind".
 Commercially, the film performed moderately well.

-Ranaut achieved success later in 2013 for her portrayal of Kaya, a shapeshifting mutant in Rakesh Roshan's science fiction film Krrish 3, alongside Hrithik Roshan, Priyanka Chopra and Vivek Oberoi.
+Ranaut achieved success later in 2013 for her portrayal of Kaya, a shapeshifting mutant in Rakesh Roshan's superhero film Krrish 3, alongside Hrithik Roshan, Priyanka Chopra and Vivek Oberoi.
 She initially declined the offer, given her disappointment with her role in Kites, which Rakesh Roshan produced.
 After other actresses had similarly turned down the role, Roshan approached Ranaut again and promised a better role, and she eventually accepted.
 Critics thought that Krrish 3 was entertaining but lacking in originality, though her performance garnered praise.
 Sarita Tanwar of Daily News and Analysis said "she is delightful as an alien making the weird hair and clothes work for her.
 She even manages to make you feel her pain.
 Quite an accomplishment that!"
 Earning ₹3 billion worldwide, it emerged as one of the highest-grossing Bollywood films of all time, becoming Ranaut's most financially profitable venture.
 She later played the eponymous lead in the musical drama Rajjo (2013), a critical and commercial failure.
 Her portrayal of a nautch girl was largely criticised, with Rediff.com's Paloma Sharma commenting that she "struggles with her Mumbaiyya dialogues and is not as graceful in the dance sequences as one would have expected".

 In 2014, Ranaut reinforced her status as a leading actress of Hindi cinema when she featured in the coming-of-age dramedy Queen; she also co-wrote the dialogues with Anvita Dutt Guptan.
 She played Rani, a naive girl who embarks on her honeymoon alone after her fiancé (Rajkummar Rao) calls off their wedding.
 Ranaut, who describes herself as "independent and confident", reflected that the role was one of the toughest she had played, as the character's personality traits contrasted with her own.
 The film and Ranaut's performance received unanimous acclaim from critics.
 Devesh Sharma of Filmfare wrote that the fact that she "flits from one aspect of her character to another without breaking stride shows her maturity as an actor"; Sudhish Kamath of The Hindu wrote: "Ranaut as Rani, in a role of a lifetime, makes Queen an absolutely delightful journey.
 She wins us over first with innocence, small-town charm, vulnerability, spirit, strength, warmth and her gradual confidence."
 The film exceeded expectations to emerge as a significant box-office hit, and Ranaut won both the Filmfare Award and the National Film Award for Best Actress for it.
 Queen has developed a cult status over the years and received scholarly recognition as an influential feminist film.